Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 - Sends required meal break notifications based on hours worked and local laws

-- Alerts you before employees hit overtime thresholds
+- Alerts you before team members hit overtime thresholds

-- Auto clock-out for employees who forget to punch out
+- Auto clock-out for people who forget to punch out

-- Tracks different hourly rates when employees work multiple roles
+- Tracks different hourly rates when team members work multiple roles

-Clockify Time Tracking works across project assignments with manual timers, desktop auto-tracker, and detailed project/task logging.
-Free tier supports unlimited users and unlimited time tracking—good for freelancers and agencies tracking billable hours.
-Time approvals need Standard tier or higher.
+Clockify time tracking works across project assignments with manual timers, desktop auto-tracker, and project/task logging.
+The free tier supports unlimited users with unlimited time tracking.

 Clockify time tracking: